UKeeeM/CS109-Project-/README.md

 4. Click "Load unpacked extension"

-5. Go to the cloned repo directory and select the "extension" folder within in
+5. Navigate to the cloned repo directory and select the "extension" folder within it

 6. Visit a news article and click the expert icon(edited)